-Good Housekeeping Magazine asked for my input on how get your hair to look its best for photos.
+Good Housekeeping Magazine asked for my input on how get your hair to look its best for a picture perfect portrait.
 Below are the writer’s questions and my unedited answers.

 - What types of hairstyles look best in photos?

 - What can you do to quickly touch up your hair before having your picture taken?

 - Any other tips to making your hair look good on camera/in pictures?